 - Brussels is Yours (Magazine)

 Finally, I finish this article with an online magazine.
 Brussels is Yours is undoubtedly the most complete magazine about Brussels and its people in French.
 There is a team of contributing journalists in this project and they want to cover all aspects of Brussels and its people.
 You can find interviews about people who make Brussels so special and unique, as well as events, cultural aspects, and all the upcoming things happening in the city.
 This magazine is certainly more authentic than any other book or guide about Brussels because the content is continuously updated.
 Don’t forget to subscribe to the newsletter here: Brussels is Yours!

 I hope that you liked my selection of books about Brussels and Belgium, and will soon start to read them in French!

 Or maybe you have already read them?
 How did you like them?
 Have you read other books about Brussels, Belgium, or Belgians that you would like to recommend?
 How was your first time reading in French?
 What book was it?
 Did you enjoy it?
-If you already speak French and you would like to make part of an amazing community of French learners, come and join my Facebook group for intermediate and advanced students.
-Join the very secret community of French speakers on Facebook
+If you would like to have more content like this, join my newsletter below and share with me your favorite book about the Belgians!